lburtschell/RepSeason/README.txt

 (/!\ the program is time consuming, we recommend you use powerfull computers or reduce the number of simulations and/or strategies tested)
 You can skip this part and use datsets already simulated in folder "Heatmaps"

-5.Use file "Plot_Heatmaps.R" to recreate Fig2-5 and Fig S7-8
+5.Use file "Plot_Heatmaps.R" to recreate Fig 2, 4, 5, 6, S6 and S7